biggie-boss/LoreRim/README.md

 - All alcohol weighs .5 now instead of some being 1.
 Water/milk/waterskins now weigh 0.1
 - Juices and Glacier water now also hydrate.
 Hydration now lasts 1800 seconds.
 - Removed all of Requiem-added water and any associated recipes.
 Soups and stews no longer need water for crafting.
 - Removed cooked bonemeal, I don't think anybody was using it.
-I might revisit usefulness for bonemeal in the future.
+Bonemeal instead weighs only 0.25

 ***